JostMK/track-mapper/README.md

 This is the web interface for creating tracks.

 > [!TIP]
-> In case an error, with a message similar to 'missing projection reference' appears, while adding a raster file.
-> Then manually add a projection reference using the [ogc wkt](https://www.ogc.org/standard/wkt-crs/) format.
+> In case an error, with a message similar to 'missing projection reference' appears, while adding a raster file, please manually add a projection reference using the [ogc wkt](https://www.ogc.org/standard/wkt-crs/) format.
 > Those can be obtained for example from [EPSG.org](https://epsg.org/search/by-name).

 ## Structure